 The bills would delete the above provisions.
-Under the bill, if a child were subject to payment of victim payments, 100% of the money collected from that child, or his or her parent or parents, would have to be applied first to payment of restitution to a victim or victim's estate before the balance could be applied to assessments to the Crime Victim Rights Fund.
+Under the bill, if a child were subject to payment of victim payments, 100% of the money collected from that child, or his or her parent or parents, would have to be applied first to payment of victim payments.

 ("Victim payments" means restitution under the juvenile Code and under the William Van Regenmorter Crime Victims' Rights Act ordered to be paid to the victim or the victim's estate, but not to a person who reimbursed the victim for his or her loss.
-Under the bill, crime victim payments also would include assessments to the Crime Victim Rights Fund ordered under PA 196 of 1989.
-The bill also would change the term to "crime victim payments").
+Under the bill, victim payments would also include payments to the Crime Victim Rights Fund ordered under PA 196 of 1989).